koenrane/KR-new-site/content/BiDPO postmortem.md

 ## BIDPO training

 While contrastive activation addition ([Panickssery et al., 2023](https://arxiv.org/abs/2312.06681)) did well on Gemini 1.0 models, initial evidence suggested that it did not transfer to Gemini 1.5 models.
-Instead, we used the recent BIDPO algorithm ([Cao et al., 2024](https://arxiv.org/abs/2406.00045)) to train a “virtual bias term” which increases attribute X when added and decreases attribute X when subtracted.
+Instead, we used the recent BIDPO algorithm ([Cao et al., 2024](https://arxiv.org/abs/2406.00045)) to train a “virtual bias term” which increases attribute $X$ when added and decreases attribute $X$ when subtracted.
 We call these trained bias terms “steering vectors” (which can be applied whether or not the original architecture contained bias terms).

 ![](https://assets.turntrout.com/static/images/posts/LBiDPO.avif)